osg-htc/docs/docs/submit/osg-flock.md

 ### Specifying a project
 OSG will only run jobs that have a registered *project* associated with them.
-To register a project, users must follow the [instructions for starting a project in OSG-Connect](https://support.opensciencegrid.org/support/solutions/articles/5000634360-start-or-join-a-project-in-osg-connect)
+Users must follow the
+[instructions for starting a project in OSG-Connect](https://support.opensciencegrid.org/support/solutions/articles/5000634360-start-or-join-a-project-in-osg-connect) to register a project.

-A project is associated with a job by adding a ProjectName line to the submit file.
+A project is associated with a job by adding a ProjectName line to the user's submit file.
 For example:

 ```file